milesegan/loot/README.md

 # Loot

 This is a simple tool to help manage libraries of music files.
+It needs a working ffmpeg installation to do most of its work.

 ## Subcommands